httptoolkit/react-reverse-portal/README.md

 ## Getting Started

+Install it:

 ```
 npm install react-reverse-portal
 ```

-Create a portal node and initiate it somewhere:
+Create a portal node, populate it with `InPortal`, and use it somewhere with `OutPortal`:

 ```js
 import * as portals from 'react-reverse-portal';